rust-lang/rfcs/text/3127-trim-paths.md

 [drawbacks]: #drawbacks

 The user will not be able to `Ctrl+click` on any paths provided in panic messages or backtraces outside of the working directory.
-But there shouldn't be any confusion as the combination of pacakge name and version can be used to pinpoint the file.
+But there shouldn't be any confusion as the combination of package name and version can be used to pinpoint the file.

 As mentioned above, `trim-paths` may break code that relies on `std::file!()` to evaluate to an accessible path to the file.
 Hence enabling it by default for release builds may be a technically breaking change.
 Occurrences of such use should be extremely rare but should be investigated